 Every time a player sustains a head injury during a game, they could be at risk of a more serious brain injury.
 If concussion is not correctly diagnosed and treated then more serious complications can occur, even days or weeks after injury.
-Here we explain what to do if a head injury is sustained or suspected during a match or competition.
+Here we explain first aid for concussion and what to do if you suspect a head injury or concussion during a match.

-It is not always possible to carry out a full assessment at the time of injury.
+First aid for concussion is to remove the player from the field of play and carry out an assessment.
+It is not always possible to carry out a full assessment at the time.
 The player may be confused and difficult to examine.

 Any player that has suffered a suspected blow to the head must be treated as if they have a concussion until proven otherwise.